 - 12. In general you do not use commas after prepositional phrases.
 "In support of his position John gave two examples."
 However, if you have several prepositional phrases before the main sentence you may set them off with commas to make it clear what relates to what.
 "In supporting his team for the finals, John wore a Shark's shirt to school." - 13.
 Hyphens are used to join words that modify another word.
 For example, political- science professor, little-used car, pickled-herring merchant.
 Without the hyphens it might be hard to tell if the science professor was running for president, the used car was small, or the fish seller was drunk! - 14.
 Abbreviations are only used for titles (Mr., Ms., Dr.) or standard suffixes (Jr., Sr., Ph.D.).
 States are abbreviated only when using a proper address, not in prose. - 15.
 Numbers: spell out the word for numbers ten and under, and all numbers that begin a sentence (One hundred fifty boys went to school.)
 Use numerals for numbers of 11 and over.
 Always use the numerals for percentages, money, road routes or scientific calculations. - 16.
 Italics within a sentence should be used for titles of works (books, movies, plays, poems, television programs), but not for Bible or Constitution.
 Italics are also used for foreign words, such as vis a vis.
 Avoid foreign words unless you are very sure you are using them correctly. - 17.
 None and neither are always singular words.
 They were originally contractions that became their own words none= no one, not one, and neither = not either one.
 So, singular verb forms are used with none and neither. - 18.
 The verb agrees with the subject number.
 "There is one child here."
 "There are no children here."
 The verb does not agree with the complement.
 "None of the boys is going to the game." - 19.
 Gerunds are always singular.
 "Encouraging good writing is important." - 20.
-Pronouns must match the noun and verb.
+Pronouns generally must match the noun and verb.
 "The doctors finished their rounds."
-When you do not know the gender, use masculine.
-"The doctor finished his rounds."
-Singular generic nouns must take "he" or "she."
-Do not use "they" to avoid the gender problem! - 21.
+However, when you do not know the gender, use they.
+"The doctor finished their rounds.
+"They" may also be used for non-binary persons at their request - 21.
 Write in THIRD PERSON ONLY in formal papers. - 22.
 Use past tense when describing the contents of the book, since it was written in the past.